hikeoneasy/AES/README.md

 # AES
 Crypto: AES
 2 types: total ver / other ver

+I thought about the code to speed up the decryption.